Mithgroth/SignHere/README.md

     ```

 1. `.Is()` extension method
    - `stream.Is()` extension: Works with any `Stream` object.
-Expects the stream content to be an `byte[]`.
+Expects the stream content to be a `byte[]`.
 There are three different overloads to go with, all of them also have `IEnumerable` variants too:
      - `stream.Is(Extension)`: Checks by `Extension` enum.
         ```csharp
         var stream = new MemoryStream(new byte[] { 0xFF, 0xD8, 0xFF, 0xE2, 0xB7, })